Meghan Markle's Dad Talks Paparazzi Scandal and Her Tears Over Him Missing the Royal Wedding

 "I regretted it because I really wanted to walk my daughter down the aisle," he said.
 "I wanted that moment.
 But I'm thankful for everything the way it went."

-As for the newlyweds' future, Thomas said his daughter has "has wanted children for a long time."
+As for the newlyweds' future, Thomas said his daughter "has wanted children for a long time."

 "When she met Harry and she spoke about how much she loves him, there's got to be a child in the making somewhere soon," he said.